-Through Berrimas busy streets and country lanes paraded a raw and riotous collection of early nineteenth century inhabitants.
-When visiting historic Berrima a must see on your arrival is a visit to the Berrima courthouse.
+Through Berrima’s busy streets and country lanes paraded a raw and riotous collection of early nineteenth century inhabitants.
+When visiting historic Berrima a must see is the Berrima courthouse.

 As you walk into the main courtroom you are surrounded on all sides by juror’s public gallery, witnesses, and barrister’s clerks of the court.
 As the preamble comes to a conclusion the judge appears out of the darkened courtroom to commence his sentencing of the two murderers.
 His final summation and orders will chill you.
 All in all in its latest incarnation the Berrima courthouse still provides those that enter a glimpse into our early 1830s justice system, albeit without the risk of a lengthy sentence to prison or even a more somber outcome the death sentence.
 The Berrima courthouse has become one of the “must see” attractions for those that visit the southern highlands & historic Berrima.